AntorFr/hacs-barry/README.md

 3. search and install "Barry" in HACS and click `install`.
 4. Restart Home Assistant.
 5. Refresh browser cache for the frontend.
-6. Install the integration via the UI (Configuration > Integrations > Flipr)
+6. Install the integration via the UI (Configuration > Integrations > Barry)